eggswift/pull-to-refresh/README.md

 ## Demo

-Open and run the ESPullToRefreshExample project in Xcode to see ESPullToRefresh in action.
+Download and run the ESPullToRefreshExample project in Xcode to see ESPullToRefresh in action.

 ## Installation

-### CocoaPods
+### 使用CocoaPods

 ``` ruby
 pod "ESPullToRefresh"